buriihenry/Streamlit_Stocks_Prediction/README.md

 yfinance
 plotly

-Dataset: fethed the Data from yahoo using yfinance library
+Dataset: Data is from yahoo site and was fetched using yfinance library

 Choose from drop down Menu